 Lots of things have changed over the last few decades.
 One of those things is how we keep ourselves entertained, and the same goes for our children.
-It’s all too easy to plonk them down with a smartphone or tablet, watching videos on YouTube or something on TV.
-Now, we aren’t saying that twenty years ago that every single school pupil would spend the entirety of their evening reading library books, but there has definitely been a downswing in engagement with reading because of modern media.
+It’s all too easy to entertain them down with a smartphone or tablet, watching videos on YouTube or something on TV.
+Now, we aren’t saying that twenty years ago, every single school pupil would spend the entirety of their evening reading library books.
+Still, there has definitely been a downswing in engagement with reading because of modern media.

 1) Help them understand the incredible choice and depth of reading available at a library

-The first thing you should do is to actually show your child the size of a library.
-This is especially great if you live in a city, where you have large, municipal libraries with tall shelves and thousands upon thousands of books.
-It’s something that as an adult you might not bat an eye at, but as a child, it’s an absolute wonder to behold.
+The first thing you should do is to show your child the size of a library.
+This is especially great if you live in a city with large, municipal libraries with tall shelves and thousands upon thousands of books.
+It’s something that you might not bat an eye at as an adult, but as a child, it’s an absolute wonder to behold.
 That’s going to be the very first hook in their imagination that gets them interested in actually going to the library.

 2) Don’t be afraid to let them look around for themselves

+If you ever read Roald Dahl’s Matilda, you’ll understand that books are freedom for the imagination: being able to go on an adventure from the comfort of your bed or living room, and even being able to choose where you go.
+This is so appealing to children, not just because they want to get out and experience the world, but because every single child has an overactive imagination already!
 Your child is going to love the library for the freedom that it represents.
-If you ever read Roald Dahl’s Matilda, you’ll understand that books are freedom for the imagination: being able to go on an adventure from the comfort of your own bed or living room, and even being able to choose where you go.
-This is so appealing to children, not just because they want to get out and experience the world, but because every single child has an overactive imagination already!

 3) Don’t be afraid to let them loan out book after book!

-I honestly think that taking out a larger number of books at any one time is a great idea.
+I honestly think that taking out a more significant number of books at any one time is a great idea.
+The benefits outweigh the drawbacks!
 First, it gives your child something to read if they finish their first book; but better than that, it sets a challenge for voracious young readers.
 And really, you should be returning your books to the library on time anyway!
 Even if you don’t, the fine is only a few pounds at most- so long as you don’t leave it too long.
-The benefits really outweigh the drawbacks!

 4) Show them that the library isn’t just about books

-Groups like these are often creative ones, so they’ll encourage your child to paint, to draw, to write, or even to take photographs.
-They’re like after school clubs, but with the added bonus of not having to be in school!
-For more information about groups like these, we recommend you call at your library to ask a staff member what they have on, or check out their newsletter, if they have one.
+Groups like these are often creative, so they’ll encourage your child to paint, draw, write, or even take photographs.
+They’re like after school clubs, but with the bonus of not having to be in school!
+For more information about groups like these, we recommend you call at your library to ask a staff member what they have on or check out their newsletter if they have one.

 5) Don’t just encourage reading for learning; encourage reading for pleasure

 But you should always encourage reading for pleasure, as well.
-Reading fiction, or non-fiction completely unrelated to what they’re learning in school, is just as important.
+Reading fiction or non-fiction utterly unrelated to what they’re learning in school is just as important.
 It’s all about picking up the lifelong habit of reading, not just doing well in their test at the end of the week.
 You have to remember that.